aws-samples/amazon-honeycode-table-api-integration-sample/README.md

-# Amazon Honeycode API Labs
+# Use Amazon Honeycode Table API to integrate with Amazon S3 and Amazon DynamoDB

 This lab shows how to:
  * Use AWS Lambda functions to write data from external sources (Amazon S3, Amazon DynamoDB) into Amazon Honeycode.
 The lambda functions are triggered when a new file is added to the S3 bucket or when items in DynamoDB table are added/updated/removed